Benni0/Splunk-App-for-MISP/README.md

 In **App Settings -> MISP App Settings** a default instance can be set (maybe a browser refresh is necessary if the instance is recently configured).
 This instance is used per default for all custom commands and for the alert action if no instance is specified.

 ## Importing IOCs into Splunk
-The App provides two modular inputs for importing MISP attributes/IOCs an MISP events.
+The App provides two modular inputs for importing MISP attributes/IOCs and MISP events.
-Both inputs are supporting pulling the MISP data by batches, which should avoid HTTP request limits or memory limits.
+Both inputs are support pulling the MISP data in batches, which should avoid HTTP request limits or memory limits.
 Additional these inputs uses checkpoints, so the import process starts where the last execution has stopped.
 To restart the input from the beginning, you have to manually clean the checkpoint using `splunk clean inputdata <input_name>` as documented here: [Set-up-checkpointing](https://dev.splunk.com/enterprise/docs/developapps/manageknowledge/custominputs/modinputsscript/#Set-up-checkpointing).
 The inputs can be configured in the App UI under **App Settings -> Inputs**.